OpenLLM-France/Lit-Claire/hf_files/Claire-Falcon-7B-0.1/README.md

 Evaluators were also asked to rank the four responses by preference.

 Our results confirm that continual pre-training of Falcon-7b and Mistral-7B-v0.1 leads to improvement (relative to the base models) along all three evaluation dimensions and that Claire-7B-0.1 outperforms the adapted Mistral counterpart in the Fluency and Relevance categories
-(also in the Interaction category if we focus on dialogue-style prompts).
+(and in the Interaction category if we focus on dialogue-style prompts).

 Ranking results also reveal a clear subjective preference for Claire-7B-0.1, as shown in the following table: